top of page

 Dr. Matthew Rhodes-Purdy

-Assistant Professor, Clemson University
+Associate Professor, Clemson University

 My research uses democratic theory and social psychology to suggest solutions to difficult puzzles in political behavior.
 My research topics include political system attitudes (especially regime support), populism, and the interaction of political economy and culture.
 I use both qualitative and cutting-edge quantitative methods to test these solutions.
-My regional focus is on Latin America, though I also study the United States and Europe.

 RESEARCH INTERESTS